dat-ecosystem/dat/README.md

 #### Ignoring Files

 By default, dat will ignore any files in a `.datignore` file, similar to git.
+Each file should separated by a newline.
 Dat also ignores all hidden folders and files.

 Dat uses [dat-ignore](https://github.com/joehand/dat-ignore) to decide if a file should be ignored.

+#### Selecting Files

+By default, dat will download all files.
+If you want to only download a subset, you can create a `.datdownload` file which downloads only the files and folders specified.
+Each should be separated by a newline.

 ### Downloading